The Disabled Students' Allowances (DSAs)

 You will need to send the completed form along with evidence of your impairment, health condition or disability.

 The evidence can be a diagnostic assessment for a specific learning difficulty, or a letter from your doctor or consultant stating the nature of your condition and ideally briefly explaining how it impacts you.
-If you have an Education, Health and Care (EHC) plan in England, this can support the diagnosis and be used to indicate the areas where you need support.

 Once you have sent the form and evidence of your disability, Student Finance will write and/or email you to confirm that you are eligible for DSAs.
 If you have ticked the ‘consent to share’ box, a copy will be sent to the adviser in DDS.